A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Introduction

 The empirical copula plays a key role in most nonparametric inference procedures on~$C$.
-Examples of its use for parametric inference, nonparametric testing and goodness-of-fit testing can be found in \cite{Tsu05}, \cite{RemSca09}, and \cite{GenRemBea09}, respectively, among many others.
-The asymptotics of such procedures typically follow from the asymptotics of the {\em empirical copula process}.
-With applications to change-point detection in mind, a generalization of the latter process central to this work is the {\em two-sided sequential empirical copula process}.
-It is defined, for any $(s,t) \in \Delta = \{ (s,t) \in [0,1]^2: s \le t\}$ and $\vec u \in [0,1]^d$, by
+Examples of its use for parametric inference, nonparametric testing and goodness-of-fit testing can be found in Tsukahara \cite {Tsu05}, R{\'e}millard and Scaillet \cite{RemSca09}, Genest, R{\'e}millard and Beaudoin \cite{GenRemBea09}, respectively, among many others.
+The asymptotics of such procedures typically follow from the asymptotics of the \textit{empirical copula process}.
+With applications to change-point detection in mind, a generalization of the latter process central to this work is the \textit{two-sided sequential empirical copula process}.
+It is defined, for any $(s,t) \in\Delta= \{ (s,t) \in[0,1]^2: s \le t\}$ and $\mathbf u \in[0,1]^d$,~by

-where, for any $y \geq 0$, $\ip{y}$ is the greatest integer smaller or equal than $y$.
-The latter process can be rewritten in terms of the empirical copula $C_{\ip{ns}+1:\ip{nt}}$ of the sample $\vec X_{\ip{ns}+1},\dots,\vec X_{\ip{nt}}$ as
+where, for any $y \geq0$, $\lfloor y \rfloor$ is the greatest integer smaller or equal than $y$.
+The latter process can be rewritten in terms of the empirical copula $C_{\lfloor ns \rfloor+1:\lfloor nt \rfloor}$ of the sample $\mathbf X_{\lfloor ns \rfloor+1},\ldots,\mathbf X_{\lfloor nt \rfloor}$ as

-where $\lambda_n(s,t) = (\ip{nt}-\ip{ns}) / n$ and with the convention that $C_{k:k-1}(\vec u) = 0$ for all $\vec u \in [0,1]^d$ and all $k\in\{1, \dots, n\}$.
+where $\lambda_n(s,t) = (\lfloor nt \rfloor-\lfloor ns \rfloor) / n$ and with the convention that $C_{k: k-1}(\mathbf u) = 0$ for all $\mathbf u \in [0,1]^d$ and all $k\in\{1,\ldots, n\}$.